How distance learning works

 - Learn is designed to be simple to use.
 There is plenty of supporting information on each page.

-- All course materials are provided free of charge.
-They are accessed online through UC's learning management system, Learn.
+- Course materials are accessed online through UC's learning management system, Learn, which is powered by Moodle.
 Materials can be read or printed as required.

 - Supplementary materials may be sent with the course.
 If there are supplementary materials they will be sent before the course starts.